masoudrayat/Leeds-EV-C-Points/README.md

 - [Usage](#usage)

 ## Project Overview
-This project focused on analyzing a dataset of electric vehicle charging events at various charging points in Leeds.
+This project focused on analysing a dataset of electric vehicle charging events at various charging points in Leeds.
 The dataset, which includes 3,176,803 entries and 8 columns, covers a year from 2017-01-01 to 2018-01-01.
 It includes details like start and end dates, energy consumption, and plugin duration.

 ## Key Highlights
 - Identified 25,126 unique charging points or stations.